promptfoo/promptfoo/site/docs/guides/claude-vs-gpt.md

 ### Example Observations

-- GPT-4o responses tend to be more concise
+- GPT-4o responses tend to be more concise.
-- GPT-4o is approximately 5x faster
+- GPT-4o is approximately 5x faster.
-- GPT-4o is about 8x more cost-effective
+- GPT-4o is about 8x more cost-effective.

 ![Claude latency assertions](/img/docs/claude3.5-sonnet-vs-gpt4o-latency.png)